oracle/rwloadsim/rwl/doc/WORKING.md

 declarations and executable code.
 One or more of these files are given as input to rwloadsim; they are read in sequence, and are parsed and executed.
-There is no separate "compile" and "execute" step as in real programming languages, declarations of things like variables and procedures are stored immediately and code is executed immediately.
+There is no separate "compile" and "execute" step as in ordinary programming languages, declarations of things like variables and procedures are stored immediately and code is executed immediately.
 It is also possible to include rwl files within others similar to using